-To avoid such negative anxiety, you should start worrying “a little more” right away while it is still early on.
+To avoid such negative anxiety, you should start worrying “a little more” right away while it's still early on.
 Then, when the eventual deadline approaches, your final increase in worry will be greatly reduced, as pictured in the following graph:

 You yawn and say, “Everyone knows this.”

 Then why do you keep putting off things?
-Do you want to worry and fret?
+You want to worry and fret?
 Fine.
-But don’t whine about how tough things are for you.
+But don’t whine about how tough things are.